Canon 650/651 & 670/671 genuine ink tanks - How to refill

 cli526 genuine plug detail

 Apply strip of tape over the plug and part way down both sides of the tank to prevent the plug getting knocked out in the printer.
-Make sure the ink tank is clean and dry before attaching the tape and use good quality masking (or similar) tape.
+Make sure the ink tank is clean and dry before attaching the tape and use a high grade masking (or similar) tape.

 Cli651 genuine plug & tape detail

 Note: Sticky or masking tape does not make a reliable seal on it's own.
 Most tape glues will dissolve in contact with ink and the tape will come off before too long.
-Not worth trying!
+Really not worth trying!

 7) Check the ink tank for leaks.
 Remove the outlet clip and place ink tank in upright position over something it can drip into.
-Few drops is fine, but if ink keeps dripping out, there is a problem - more than likely the plug seal.
+Few drops is fine, but if ink continues dripping after 10 seconds - there is something wrong.
 Don't install a leaking tank!

 8) Reset the chip (if you use a chip resetter), install tank back in printer and test print.